anna-lamoureux/jax-cs-eslint/README.md

 ## Features
 * based on the [Airbnb JS Style Guide](https://github.com/airbnb/javascript), using the [base package](https://www.npmjs.com/package/eslint-config-airbnb-base)
-* adds prettier support to include linting for HTML and CSS files
+* adds [Prettier](https://prettier.io/) support to include linting for HTML and CSS files
 * uses the [typescript-eslint toolkit](https://github.com/typescript-eslint/typescript-eslint) to apply eslint rules to TS files
 * adds a couple of extra custom rules